giovannypalacios/exam-frontend/README.md

 # ui

+Frontend for the Beitech java developer test.

+This app allows you to load a list of customers and select the orders for each of them.
+This project was build using the javascript framework: [Vue.js](https://vuejs.org/).

 ## Configuration

 Create a `.env` file using the `.env.sample` file and update the values as needed with the API endpoint.